 What the … !!!

-And there was the tuk-tuk driver in his wake, grinning widely, running with my wallet in his hand like a trophy raised high!
+The tuk-tuk driver was right behind him, grinning widely, running with my wallet in his hand like a trophy !

 I was stunned.